RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 This is identical to the policy used on the rest of ShARC and is currently working fine for our users.
 We will, however, collaborate with the user community in modifying this policy if it proves to be necessary.

-# What Hardware is currently available in the premium pool?
+# What hardware is currently available in the premium pool?

 The pool consists of the following nodes.
 Of course, this is in addition to all of the publicly accessible nodes available on ShARC.